IRTF-HRPC/draft-association/draft-association.md

 General Comment No. 37 on the right of peaceful assembly by the United Nations Human Rights Committee affirms that the right of  peaceful assembly protects non-violent online gatherings: “associated activities that happen online or otherwise rely upon digital services […] are also protected” {{UNGC37}}.
 Interference with emerging communications technologies that offer the opportunity to assemble either wholly or partly online or play an integral role in organizing, participating in and monitoring physical gatherings are assumed to impede assemblies which are protected by this right.
 Moreover, any restriction on the ‘operation of information dissemination systems’ must conform with the tests for restrictions on freedom of expression (see below).

 Other treaties are sometimes cited as the source and framework to the right to freedom of association and assembly.
-Such as Article 5 of the International Convention on the Elimination of All Forms of Racial Discrimination {{CERD}} which stipulates freedom of peaceful assembly and association should be guaranteed “without discrimination as to race, colour, national or ethnic origin”; Article 15 of the Convention on the Rights of the Child {{CRC}} which recognises to child pending the restrictions cited above; and Article 21 of the Convention on the Rights of Persons with Disabilities {{CRPD}} which insist on usable and accessible formats and technologies appropriate for persons with different kinds of disabilities.
+An example of this is Article 5 of the International Convention on the Elimination of All Forms of Racial Discrimination {{CERD}} which stipulates freedom of peaceful assembly and association should be guaranteed “without discrimination as to race, colour, national or ethnic origin”; Article 15 of the Convention on the Rights of the Child {{CRC}} which recognises to child pending the restrictions cited above; and Article 21 of the Convention on the Rights of Persons with Disabilities {{CRPD}} which insist on usable and accessible formats and technologies appropriate for persons with different kinds of disabilities.
 The freedoms of peaceful assembly and association are also protected under regional human rights treaties: article 11 of the European Convention on Human Rights, articles 15 and 16 of the American Convention on Human Rights, article 10 and 11 of the African Charter on Human and Peoples’ Rights.

 From a more philosophical perspective, Brownlee and Jenkins {{Stanford}} make some interesting distinctions in particular regarding the concepts of association, assembly and interaction, deviating somewhat from what is established in interpretations of international human rights law.
 "Interaction" refers to any kind of interpersonal and often incidental engagements in daily life, like encountering strangers on a bus.
 Interaction is seen as a "prerequisite" for association.
 Assembly, according to Brownlee and Jenkins has a more political connotation and is often used to refer to activists, protesters, or members of a group in a deliberating event.
 The authors refer to association as more "persistent connections" and distinguish between intimate associations, like friendship, love, or family, and collective association like trade unions, commercial business, or “expressive associations” like civil rights organizations or LGBTQIA associations.
 For Brownlee and Jenkins {{Stanford}}, the right to association is linked to different relative freedoms: permission (to associate or dissociate), claim-right (to oppose others interfering with our conduct), power (to alter the status of our association), immunity (from other people interfering in our right).
 Freedom of association thus refers both to the individual right to join or leave a group and to the collective right to form or dissolve a group.

 Freedoms of association and peaceful assembly, however, are relative and not absolute.
 Excluding someone from an association based on its sex, race or other individual characteristic is also often contentious if not illegal.
 As mentioned above, international human rights law provides the framework for legitimate restrictions on these rights, as well as the right to privacy and the right to freedom of expression and opinion.
 Restrictions can be imposed by states, but only if this is lawful and proportionate.
 States must document how these limitations are necessary in the interests of national security or public safety, public order, the protection of public health or morals, or the protection of the rights and freedoms of others.
 Finally, states must also protect participants against possible abuses by non-state actors.